EternityForest/KaithemAutomation/help.md

 ### /system/modules/events/loaded

 The module and resource of any event that loads or reloads gets posted here.

-### /sytem/perf/FPS

-Every ten minutes, a message will be posted to this topic containing only the current frame rate that the event polling runs at.
-Messages are posted every minute if the frame rate is below 95% of full.

-### /sytem/perf/memuse

-Every ten minutes, a message will be posted to this topic containing the current total memory usage of the system (0= none, 1=all available memory).
-Messages are posted every minute if the ram use is greater than 0.8

-### /sytem/perf/requestsperminute

-Every minute, a message will be posted to this topic containing the number of HTTP requests made to the server in the last minute.

-### system/events/ran

-When any event runs, a message will be posted here, the message being a list with two items, the first being the module name and the second being the event name

 NOTE: the message logging system means that anyone with the /users/logs.view permission can see all traffic on the message bus, because even topics not set up to be logged are kept in ram and shown on the logs page for a short time.
 Be careful to either not send any private data on the message bus, or be very careful who you give permission to see the logs.